 The basket has a bigger surface area than some other 6-qt air fryers, like the Ninja Speedi SF301, so you have more room to spread your food out in one layer.

 While our unit's crisper plate has a PTFE coating, COSORI has since switched to a ceramic non-stick coating.
 When purchasing a new unit, you can expect the updated ceramic coating.
-This type of coating is a bit harder to clean, but you might prefer it if you try to avoid PTFE materials.
+This type of coating is slightly more difficult to clean, but you may prefer it if you like to avoid PTFE materials.
 Although it's recommended for most recipes for more even heating, you can use the air fryer without the plate.

 It has a wide range of temperatures and fan speeds, which helps make it suitable for a variety of uses.
 Faster speeds are useful for quickly cooking and crisping, while you'll use lower fan speeds for proofing dough or dehydrating.
 A lower fan speed can also help prevent baked goods from drying out before being cooked in the center.

 The nine presets have different fan speeds, default temperatures, and times.
 The 'Turbo' modes all use the maximum fan speed (5).
-The fan speed is determined by the preset and can't be adjusted manually, but you can adjust the temperature and time regardless of what preset you choose.
+The fan speed is determined by the preset and can't be adjusted manually; however, you can adjust the temperature and time regardless of the preset chosen.

 - Air Fry: Fan speed 5/5, 385°F